-Autism is one of the most common disorders detected in 1-2% of children.
-Its causes are unknown.
-The disease leads to impaired speech and interaction with other people, which in turn leads to a mental retardation of the child.
-To avoid such consequences, it is very important to detect the disease early and undergo treatment.
-When treating this pathology, in addition to standard methods, the doctors are increasingly using stem cells.
-Their injection has a beneficial effect on the brain, improves the behavior of the child and increases the effectiveness of further speech therapy and behavioral correction.
+Autism is one of the most common disorders, diagnosed in 1-2% of children.
+Its reasons are unknown.
+The disease leads to impaired speech and interaction with other people, which in turn leads to mental retardation of the child.
+To avoid such consequences, it is very important to timely identify the disease and undergo a course of treatment.
+In the treatment of this pathology, in addition to standard methods, doctors are increasingly using stem cells.
+Their injection has a beneficial effect on the brain, improves the child's behavior and increases the effectiveness of further speech therapy and behavior correction.

 Parent should see a doctor, if they notice the following signs of autism:

 - The child does not crow until the age of 1 year

 - The child does not have any pointing gesture

 - The child does not pronounce separate words up to 1 year and 4 months